 Yoni eggs are gemstones that are inserted into the yoni and are used to strengthen your pelvic floor which can help with numerous of issues.

 Yoni gemstone eggs can also help you align and balance your energy centre depending on which gemstone you use.
 Yoni eggs work as energy healers to help women cleanse their sacred inner space and heal.

 Allows you to focus on specific womb affirmations during your time of mediation.

-Such as Fertility Massage or Abdominal Sacral Massage and Energy Healing.
+Such as Fertility Massage or Sacral Womb Massage and Energy Healing.
 These complementary therapies are designed to reconnect both your mind, and womb space.
 To offer nurturing, love and support to your womb space.
 Through intuition and energy work I aim to clear away the blockages and facilitate the opening of this sacred place into its full creative potential.
 Read more here

 We have a tendency to look for a quick fix to health, or choose to ignore it hoping it goes away.
 It’s not until we are really suffering that we might sit up and take note of what our bodies are telling us.
 Give yourself time to fill your emotional tool-kit and understand that healing is a journey—one that lasts a lifetime.
 Start today.

 “There is no other organ quite like the uterus.
 If men had such an organ they would brag about it.
 So should we.”